SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Method

-where $\omega^*$ denotes the parameters of the distilled model frozen in self-supervised training and test-time adaptation and $\theta$ denotes the parameters of the adapt layers to be updated.
-Given the same dataset $\{\mathrm{\mathbf{y}}_i\}_{i=1}^{N_d}$ as in model distillation, we update $\theta$ by minimizing the following self-supervised loss:
+where $\omega^*$ denotes the parameters of FastUN frozen in self-supervised fine-turning and test-time adaptation and $\theta$ denotes the parameters of the adapt layers to be updated.
+Given the same dataset $\{\mathrm{\mathbf{y}}_i\}_{i=1}^{N_d}$ as in IGFUD, we update $\theta$ by minimizing the following self-supervised loss: